-All serious incidents are reported to the Hospitals Board of Trustees, the local CCG and further detailed discussions are held at the Clinical Governance Committee and the Integrated Governance Committee.
+All serious incidents are reported to the Hospitals Board of Trustees, NHS Cheshire and Merseyside - St Helens Place and further detailed discussions are held at the Clinical Governance and the Integrated Governance Committees.
 Serious incidents undergo systematic investigation to understand underlying causes, and to establish lessons learnt.
-This year the Hospital reported one Serious Incident to our Commissioners.
+This year the Hospital reported one Never Event to our Commissioners.
 A concise investigation was completed and a moderate patient harm was reported.
 Our Commissioners were assured that lessons learned had been implemented and signed the incident off as closed.